MicrosoftDocs/memdocs/memdocs/intune/remote-actions/teamviewer-support.md

 - The administrator configuring the TeamViewer connector must have an Intune license.
 You can give administrators access to Microsoft Intune without them requiring an Intune license.
 For more information, see [Unlicensed admins](../fundamentals/unlicensed-admins.md).

-- Only a Global administrator or Intune administrator in the Intune admin center can onboard TeamViewer.
+- Users must be assigned with appropriate roles and permissions in the Intune admin center to onboard TeamViewer.

 - Use a supported Intune-managed device: